lkoppenol/train-a-train/docs/source/running.rst

     track = Environment('assen')

 Secondly, the game engine is initialized.
 The game engine is responsible for the game logic per turn, listening game events (key inputs) and drawing the game.
+The engine can be instantiated in headless mode.

 .. code-block:: python